 Our employees are free to do their job without fear of harassment.
 Conduct that singles out an employee or group of employees in a negative way because of their: gender, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, genetic information, pregnancy, sexual orientation, gender identity or gender expression, veteran status, or marital status or any other basis protected by law is prohibited.
 Harassment can take many forms, and any type of harassment is a violation of Company policies.

 All forms of discrimination are prohibited.
-We have a global workforce, and decisions related to hiring, developing and promoting our people are made without regard to gender, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, genetic information, pregnancy, sexual orientation, gender identity or gender expression, veteran status, or marital status or any other basis protected by law.
+We have a global workforce, and decisions related to hiring, developing and promoting our people are made without discrimination on the bases of gender, race, color, national origin, ancestry, citizenship, religion, age, physical or mental disability, medical condition, genetic information, pregnancy, sexual orientation, gender identity or gender expression, veteran status, or marital status or any other basis protected by law.
 We are passionate about preserving our positive culture and ensuring that each individual is treated with respect and dignity as a valued member of our global team.

-For additional information regarding the Company’s policies regarding the above, please go to the HR section of Connect.
+For additional information regarding the Company’s policies regarding the above, please go to the HR section of Nexus.

-Any executive officer or director who seeks an exception to any of these policies should contact the Chief Executive Officer or Chief Financial Officer.
-Any waiver of this Code for executive officers or directors, or any change to this Code that applies to executive officers or directors, may be made only by the Board of Directors of the Company and will be disclosed as required by law or regulation.
+Any executive officer or director who seeks an exception to any of these policies should contact the Chief Executive Officer or Chief Financial Officer, who will in turn notify the Chief Legal Officer of the exception request.
+Any waiver of this Code for executive officers or directors, or any change to this Code that applies to executive officers or directors, may be made only by the Audit Committee of the Company and will be disclosed as required by law or regulation.

 This Code shall be distributed to each Covered Person upon commencement of his or her relationship with the Company, and each Covered Person shall certify that he or she has received, read and understood the Code.
-Additionally, the Code shall be distributed annually to each Covered Person.
+Additionally, the Code shall be distributed annually to executive officers and directors.
 The Code is also available on the Company’s intranet site and on its corporate website.
 The Company reserves the right to amend, alter or terminate this Code at any time for any reason.
 This document is not an employment contract between the Company and any of its employees, officers or directors and does not affect the at-will nature of any such Covered Person’s relationship with the Company.